 BPH causes no symptoms or problems in two-thirds of men over the age of 50 years, but the chance of developing symptoms increases with each additional year.
 The prostate surrounds the top of the urethra, the tube through which we urinate, just where it meets the bladder.
 If the prostate gets too big, it can squeeze the urethra, partly closing it.
-This can lead to various bladder problems.
+This can lead to various urinary tract problems.

 Having BPH doesn't increase your chances of getting prostate cancer.
 The two diseases can have similar symptoms, although prostate cancer often has no symptoms.
 It's also possible to have BPH and prostate cancer at the same time.

 We don't know why the prostate grows larger in older men, but it's believed to be linked to hormonal changes associated with aging.

 Symptoms and Complications